UCF/Athena-Framework/docs/components/progress.md

 ### Animated stripes

 The striped gradient can also be animated.
 Add `.progress-bar-animated` to `.progress-bar` to animate the stripes right to left via CSS3 animations.

-**Animated progress bars don't work in Opera 12**—as they don't support CSS3 animations.

 <div class="bd-example">
   <div class="progress">